SAMtoBAM/stargraph/README.md

 	Optional parameters:
-	-s | --separator		PanSN-spec-like naming separator used (Default: _) -m | --minsize			Minimum size of PAVs to be kept (Default: 30000) -w | --window			Size of windows used for PAV detection (Default: 1000) -f | --flank			Size of flanking region used when plotting element alignments (Default: 75000) -p | --prefix			Prefix for output (Default: stargraph) -o | --output			Name of output folder for all results (Default: stargraph_output) -c | --cleanup			Remove a large number of files produced by each of the tools that can take up a lot of space.
-Choose between 'yes' or 'no' (Default: 'yes')
+	-s | --separator		PanSN-spec-like naming separator used (Default: _) -w | --window			Size of windows used for PAV detection (Default: 1000) -m | --minsize			Minimum size of PAVs to be kept (Default: 30000) -x | --maxsize			Maximum size of SLRs to be kept; filter only applied after starship merging (Default: 2000000) -k | --kmerthreshold	The minimum 'max-containment/jaccard-similarity' value to be used for clustering of elements for visualiation (Default: 0.3)
+	-f | --flank			Size of flanking region used when plotting element alignments (Default: 75000) -p | --prefix			Prefix for output (Default: stargraph) -o | --output			Name of output folder for all results (Default: stargraph_output) -c | --cleanup			Remove a large number of files produced by each of the tools that can take up a lot of space.
+Choose between 'yes' or 'no' (default: 'yes')
 	-h | --help			Print this help message

 The final output **_stargraph_output/${prefix}.starships_SLRs.tsv_** contains the final results of ```stargraph```; a nonredundant list of _Starships_ and _Starship_-like elements <br/>